kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

   }
 ```

 Next, let's allow the user to view a contact in the app.
 In the FriendsViewController table view delegate extension, grab the currently selected friend from the friendsList, and then use the computed property we defined earlier to make a contact.
+First - be sure to import the frameworks again!

+`import Contacts`

+`import ContactsUI`

 ```
 	//1